nationalbankofgreece/open-bank-java/README.md

 ## Usage

+First, fill in your secondary API key in a file named `.env`.
+To do so, you could copy and paste the contents of the `.env.example` file - replacing with your key.
 In order to compile your code using the [Apache HTTP client from HTTP Components](http://hc.apache.org/httpcomponents-client-ga/),  you will need to run the provided `run.sh` script.
 Open it and use the _"Run file"_ command.
+The scripts will:

+1. Expose the environmental variables defined in `.env` file
+2. Include the `.jar` files inside the `lib` direcotry
+3. Compile all files in the `src/com/sourcelair/bankjava` directory
+4. Run the `main` function inside the `JavaSample.java` file

 ### List available banks